JelleAalbers/npshmex/README.md

 The last four lines now only take ~130 ms on my laptop, which is over twice as fast as npshmex.
 However, as you can see, it involves a more substantial rewrite of your code.

+Npshmex also supports numpy structured arrays: it transfers the content as a `np.void` array, and the dtype (encoded to bytes) using a separate array.

 Clearing shared memory